goldenm-software/layrz_ble/README.md

 We're currently working on the support of Windows, please be patient until we finished this feature.

 ### Web
-Nothing to do here, the Web Bluetooth API handles the permissions for you.
+Nothing to do here :)

 ### Linux
-We're currently working on the support of Linux, please be patient until we finished this feature.
+Your platform should have `bluez` stack installed to work, otherwise the lib will not work.

 ## Roadmap
 ⬜ Permission support for each platform